 - Restaurant serving traditional Tibetan cuisine

-Songtsam Tacheng Lodge forms part of a mixed Tibetan/Lisu farming community and many of the staff at the lodge are from the surrounding villages so guests often find themselves invited to a cup of tea or even dinner with the family.
-Take a guided hike around the surrounding area, visit a local Naxi village or take a cookery class.
-Tacheng is also home to the charming, endangered Yunnan Golden Monkeys who make their home at altitudes higher than any other primate except humans.
+Songtsam Tacheng Lodge forms part of a mixed Tibetan/Lisu farming community.
+Many of the staff are from the surrounding villages so guests often find themselves invited to a cup of tea or even dinner with the family.
+Take a guided hike, visit a local Naxi village or take a cookery class.
+Tacheng is also home to the endangered Yunnan golden monkeys who make their home at altitudes higher than any other primate except humans.
 These monkeys can be seen in the Baima Nature Reserve.

 Located at an altitude of 2,000 metres in Hada village, a traditional farming community in Tacheng country, around three hours’ drive from the town of Shangri La.